lulato/resume/readme.md

 This is the Cactus template for Bourbon

+It also includes Neat and Bitters which is scafolding styles for Bourbon

 - The Compass library files are in /static/lib/bourbon
 - The preprocessing is done in plugins/bourbon.py
 - It supports scss as well as sass